nicohlr/ipychart/docs/docs/user_guide/usage.md

 # Usage

-The ipychart API is composed of two classes:
+The ipychart library can be used in two different ways:

-- The first one, named *Chart*, replicates the *Chart* class of Chart.js library while being adapted to the syntax of Python.
+- The first one is by using the *Chart* class, which replicates the *Chart* class of Chart.js library while being adapted to the syntax of Python.
 The majority of the documentation is dedicated to it.

-- The second class, named *ChartDataFrame*, allows you to draw charts directly from a Pandas dataframe.
+- The second one allows you to quickly create charts from a pandas dataframe by using the exposed plot functions.
 It is described in the [Pandas Interface section](/ipychart/user_guide/pandas).

 ## Chart.js vs ipychart